HuJK/Cloud9-hub/README.md

 I strongly recommend that you should use https instead of http for this site or any other site for security reason.

-You can get it latsencrypte for free.
+You can get it at latsencrypte for free.

 That's why I disable http access by default.